-The degree provides teachers with extended research-based knowledge in the areas of literacy development and processes, diagnosis and remediation of literacy difficulties, teaching linguistically and culturally diverse learners, and supervision of reading and literacy programs.
+The degree provides teachers with extended research-based knowledge in the areas of literacy development and processes, diagnosis and remediation of literacy difficulties, teaching linguistically and culturally diverse learners, disciplinary literacy, Response to Intervention, schoolwide assessment, and literacy/instructional coaching.

-The 30-credit hour degree can be completed in as little as a year on campus (summer, fall, spring) or at the Buffalo Center (fall, spring, summer, fall).
-Buffalo Center students start the literacy program in the fall (with occasional exceptions), while Olean students may start in the summer, fall or spring terms.
+The 30-credit hour degree can be completed in as little as a year on the Main Campus (summer, fall, spring) or at the Buffalo Center (fall, spring, summer).
+Buffalo Center candidates start the literacy program in the fall (with occasional exceptions), while Main Campus candidates may start in the summer, fall or spring terms.
+Candidates may matriculate full-time or part-time.

-The MSED in Adolescent Literacy meets the criteria for, and may be used in partial fulfillment of, the requirements for initial and professional certification in the state of New York.
+The MSED in Adolescent Literacy meets the criteria for, and may be used in partial fulfillment of, the requirements for initial and professional Literacy Teacher Grades 5-12 certification in the state of New York.
+The program Fact Sheet provides additional information.

 Between 2008 and 2012, SBU's Literacy program graduates achieved a pass rate of 99% on New York State's Content Specialty Test for Literacy (146 test takers).
-This is a testament to both the quality of the program and its focus on International Reading Association Standards for Reading Professionals at the Literacy Specialist/Literacy Coach level.
+This is a testament to both the quality of the program and its focus on International Literacy Association Standards for Reading Professionals at the Reading Specialist/Literacy Coach level.

-The only candidates recommended for reading certification in New York by the School of Education are those who have completed the master's degree in its entirety.
+The only candidates recommended for Literacy Teacher Grades 5-12 certification in New York by the School of Education are those who have completed the master's degree in its entirety.

-Students pursuing Reading Specialist certification may be eligible for the Federal Teach Grant.
+Students pursuing Literacy Teacher Grades 5-12 certification may be eligible for the Federal Teach Grant.